ai4mat/iemap-api/README.md

 #### Pydantic

-> to generate a Pydantic model from a JSON schema use
+> to generate a Pydantic model from a JSON schema use:

 > `datamodel-codegen --input schema_db.json --input-file-type jsonschema --output model_iemap.py`

 > a schema can be generated online from a JSON file using:
 > [Free Online JSON to JSON Schema Converte](https://www.liquid-technologies.com/online-json-to-schema-converter)
 > [JSON SCHEMA TOOL](https://www.jsonschema.net/home)
 > [Tools to generate json schema](https://stackoverflow.com/questions/7341537/tool-to-generate-json-schema-from-json-data)